Home sales inch up in May amid record-low inventory and biggest annual drop in prices since 2011

 The average rate on a 30-year home loan is still more than double what it was two years ago, when the ultra-low rates spurred a wave of home sales and refinancing.
 Weekly average rates on a 30-year mortgage ranged between 6.39% and 6.57% in May, according to mortgage buyer Freddie Mac.

 Higher mortgage rates can add hundreds of dollars a month in costs for homebuyers on top of already high home prices.
-They also discourage homeowners who locked in those low rates two years ago from selling — one reason the supply of homes for sale has been low even during the traditionally busy spring homebuying season.
+They also discourage homeowners who locked in those low rates two years ago from selling — one reason the supply of homes for sale has been so low this year.

+The combination of high borrowing costs and intense competition for the most affordable homes on the market is keeping many first-time buyers on the sidelines.
+They accounted for 28% of home sales last month, down from 29% in April.

+“First-time buyers (are) still struggling to get into the market,” Yun said.